Principal investigator

 Mary Clare Kendrick is a fourth-year biology student with a diploma in culinary arts.
 For ten years she worked as a chef at a variety of establishments from fine dining to television.
 After leaving the kitchen, Mary Clare started a small-scale farm in the Kootenays producing a diverse selection of vegetables in addition to raising rabbits and chickens.
 Both these led to her current interest in soil management and agroecology.
 In her spare time, she loves to play music, go hiking and get together with friends.

-In the SoilRes3 Lab, Mary Clare’s work will be directed towards the study of soil-root interactions.
+In the SoilRes3 Lab, Mary Clare’s work was directed towards the study of soil-root interactions.

 Fiona Farag